wyatt727/LSPosedKit/Docs/04-module-info-schema.md

 ## Custom Settings UI

-To provide a custom settings UI instead of the auto-generated one:
+To provide a custom settings UI instead of the auto-generated one from `settings.json`:

 ```json
 "customSettingsActivity": "com.example.debugapp.SettingsActivity"
 ```

 The specified activity must:
-1. Be declared in your module's AndroidManifest.xml
+1. Be declared in your module's `AndroidManifest.xml`.
-2. Extend `AppCompatActivity` or `PreferenceActivity`
+2. Typically extend `androidx.appcompat.app.AppCompatActivity` or `android.preference.PreferenceActivity`.
-3. Be accessible (public)
+3. Be public and accessible (exported, if necessary, depending on how LSPosed Manager launches it).
+4. Use `SettingsProvider.of(context)` to load and save preferences defined in your `settings.json` or other storage managed by your module.

+If this field is present and valid, LSPosed Manager (or a similar host application integrating LSPosedKit modules) will attempt to launch this activity when the user tries to configure the module.
+If it's not specified, or if the activity fails to launch, the system will fall back to generating a UI from `settings.json` if that file exists.

 ## Complete Example